cs3281/lectures/README.md

 ## ChatGPT and Generative AI

 ChatGPT and other generative AI techniques such as Co-Pilot are transformative new technologies that we must explore how to productively use in an educational environment.
-On one hand, these technologies can aid you in the learning process by helping you solve problems you are stumped by.
+On one hand, these technologies can aid in the learning process by helping you make progress when you are completely unable to move forward.
 On the other hand, if they solve all your problems for you, then you have been robbed of the learning experience.
 Nonetheless, these technologies are here to stay, and their effective use will boost the productivity of professionals, so we want to prepare you to use these tools in your careers.
 We are therefore adopting an **experimental** new policy for the use of AI tools.

-You **may use AI tools** to aid and assist you in working on your programming assignments.
+You **may** use AI tools to aid and assist you in working on your programming assignments.
 However, **any use of AI tools must be disclosed**.
-This disclosure is a report that includes what AI tools you used, what it helped you with, and what it could not help you with.
-You **will not be penalized for using AI tools**, but you may be penalized for inadequate or incomplete disclosure.
+This disclosure is a report that includes what AI tools you used, what it helped you with, and what it could not help you with. **You will not be penalized for using AI tools**, but you may be penalized for inadequate or incomplete disclosure.
 So be honest!

 This disclosure serves three purposes.
 First, it helps the instructors to better understand how to teach in this new era of AI.
 Second, it is part of our Honor Code policy.
 Any use of AI tools without disclosure will be considered an Honor Code violation.
 And third, we hope that by reflecting upon what worked and what didn’t, you will become more proficient users of these tools!